searinminecraft/Vixipy/doc/INSTALL.md

 ## Regular method
 1. Install Python from your distribution or from python.org.
-At least 3.11 is required (if it works on older Python versions, let me know)
+At least version 3.10 is required
 2. Clone the repository:
 ```sh
 daiwa@umamusume:~ $ git clone https://codeberg.org/vixipy/Vixipy